prajwalbr7/AjackusProjectPBR/README.md

-Project is Purely working with given statemnets and condition
+Project is Purely working with given statements and condition